Armaan457/Medicines-Clustering/README.md

 # Medicine Similarity Clustering

-This project aims to cluster similar medicines based on their name, salts, and prescription requirements. <br>
+This project aims to cluster similar medicines based on their name, salts, and prescription requirements.

 **Project Report (Also available as a pdf in this repo):** https://docs.google.com/document/d/1JaEvKM-IzPJ_noFAok4ygdRUw5MWlKDC_Djj-0YEOSc/edit?usp=sharing

 ## Methodology